rbowsley/lamplighthelp/source/23-5-0_Evals_Direct-_Working_with_Existing_Campaigns.markdown

 If you want to stop an existing campaign, you can edit it to change the 'date to' to the current time and date, which will prevent any more responses.
 Anyone attempting to respond to it will see an error message.

-- Duplicate record: duplicates the campaign, so that if it is similar to one you you are setting up you can alter the details rather then creating one from scratch.
+- Duplicate record: duplicates the campaign, so that if it is similar to one you are setting up you can alter the details rather then creating one from scratch.

-- Email all invitees/have responded/not yet reponded: takes you to a {{comm}}s page to email these invitees (for more see [23.3.0 Communicating with Invitees of an {{Eval}}s Direct Campaign](/help/index/p/23.3.0)).
+- Email all invitees/have responded/not yet responded: takes you to a {{comm}}s page to email these invitees (for more see [23.3.0 Communicating with Invitees of an {{Eval}}s Direct Campaign](/help/index/p/23.3.0)).

-- View report of reponses:  takes you to an {{eval}}s report (for more see [{{Eval}} Report 14.2.0](/help/index/p/14.2.0)).
+- View report of responses:  takes you to an {{eval}}s report (for more see [{{Eval}} Report 14.2.0](/help/index/p/14.2.0)).

 ### Downloading, Printing and Split Print